Tools & Equipment for Making DIY Skincare Products at Home

 Saucepan

-You will need a saucepan to heat up ingredients such as oils, waxes and butters as part of a double boiler or Bain Marie.
+You will need a saucepan to heat up ingredients such as oils, waxes, and butters as part of a double boiler or Bain Marie.
 Using one of your existing saucepans is a cheap and simple way to make your own Bain Marie.
-Use any saucepan made of any material, as it is only the base of the boiler and your product does not touch this.
+You can use any type of saucepan since it only serves as the base for the boiler and your product won’t come into contact with it.

 Silicone Trivet